zyedidia/micro/runtime/help/options.md

     default value: `off`

+* `splitRight`: when a vertical split is created, should it be created to the right of the current split?

+    default value: `on`

+* `splitRight`: when a horizontal split is created, should it be created below the current split?

+    default value: `on`

 * `autosave`: micro will save the buffer every 8 seconds automatically.
    Micro also will automatically save and quit when you exit without asking.
    Be careful when using this feature, because you might accidentally save a file,